3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 If after the demonstration and instructions you still are not able to accomplish this procedure at home, your veterinarian should allow you to bring your fluid set up and pet to their hospital for the administration of fluids by their staff for a small fee.

-To assist people who find period needle sticks objectionable for their pets there are two products which may be able to make subcutaneous fluid administration possible: the Endo-Sof Subcutaneous catheter made by Global Veterinary Products and the GIF tube made by Practivet.
-Both products are soft tubes that are implanted under the pet’s skin in a minor anesthetic procedure.
+To assist people who find period needle sticks objectionable for their pets there is a product which may be able to make subcutaneous fluid administration possible.
+This is the GIF tube made by Practivet.
+The product is a soft tube that is implanted under the pet’s skin in a minor anesthetic procedure.
 An injection port protrudes from behind the pet’s neck and the fluid port can be inserted here without the pet feeling it.
 The disadvantage is that the pet will have a plastic disc on the base of his neck (an area where petting is traditional and thus somewhat disrupted).
 Also, general anesthesia (though brief) is required for implantation.

-The disadvantage of these products is that they can become infected or clogged after several months.
+The disadvantage of this products is that it can become infected or clogged after several months.
 Veterinarians report a mixed bag of experiences: some good, some frustrating.
 If this is something you are interested in, discuss the pros and cons with your veterinarian.

 DISPOSAL OF OLD NEEDLES

 In the past, disposal of used needles and syringes was simple.
 One could simply place used syringes, lancets, and other sharps in a thick plastic container (such as the type liquid laundry detergent comes in) and discard the entire container in the regular trash when it was full.
 This is still probably fine in most areas, but as of September 1, 2008 the State of California law precludes the disposal of any home-generated medical sharps in the regular trash.
 Instead, special disposal is required to see that these sharps go to a special medical waste landfill.
-To see a list of options, click here.
+The rules for what is allowed varies with county.
+To see a list of options for California, click here or, if you wish, you may bring your used needles to our hospital for disposal.
+Outside of California or in areas without specific disposal requirements, the puncture proof container can simply be closed and discarded in the regular trash.
+Never throw away a needle without a container as the needle can injure the people responsible for handling and processing refuse.